 Recently, a reader asked, “What do you think you’d be doing now if FS hadn’t worked out so well for you?
 Back to the IB grind, real estate tycoon, build a tennis school…other?
 Might be an interesting article unto itself, I know you’d get at least one interested reader.“

 I haven’t thought about this situation since 2012, when I first left my day job.
-Further, I know that after writing, “Career Or Family: You Only Need To Sacrifice At Most 5 Years Of Your Life,” I definitely won’t be going back to work full-time until 2022, at the earliest.
+Further, after writing, “Career Or Family: You Only Need To Sacrifice At Most 5 Years Of Your Life,” I definitely won’t be going back to work full-time until 2022, at the earliest.

 But this is a good thought experiment to ponder because I’m sure many of you might be wondering what if you took the leap of faith and things don’t work out either.

 You’ve got about three years to gain traction in your business before society writes you off.
 Nobody will bat an eye if you disappear for one or two years because plenty of eager beavers go off to business school for two years and re-enter the workforce with no problem.

 But after three years, people will start wondering what you were doing with all that time.
 They’ll start questioning your judgement to take a leap of faith.
 They’ll wonder whether you were too delusional or too stubborn to realize that your endeavor wasn’t working out.
 Once they think all these things, your chances of getting hired at a comparable job you left for comparable pay diminishes precipitously.

 Two or three years is also a perfect amount of time for a rational entrepreneur to decide whether his or her product can generate a minimum livable income stream.
 During this time period, you can probably pivot one or two times as well.